 Close readings from a wide range of Persian and/or Urdu texts produced in South Asia.
 The selection of texts accommodates the research interests of enrolled students.

-RLST 538a, Religion and State in Early Modern South Asia Supriya Gandhi
+RLST 538a or b, Religion and State in Early Modern South Asia Staff

 Exploration of religion, state, and society during a formative period in South Asian history, from 1500 to 1800.
 Topics include models of empire and sovereignty, spheres of temporal and religious authority, the circulation of texts and ideas across regions, linguistic and religious traditions, and vernacular literary and religious cultures.
 We also consider the question of epistemological disruption arising out of colonial rule.

 RLST 567a / SAST 562a, Readings in Pali Texts Phyllis Granoff

 In this course we read a selection of ritual texts from India’s three classical religions, Buddhism, Jainism, and Hinduism.
 Prerequisite: a knowledge of Sanskrit.

 RLST 592b / HIST 888b, Society and Religion on the Silk Road Eric Greene and Valerie Hansen

 An introduction to artifacts and documents pertaining to social history and religion from the most important sites on the Northern and Southern Silk Roads in China, including Niya, Kizil, Turfan, and Dunhuang.
 Assigned readings are in English.
 Readers of Chinese also participate in a separate section reading documents in classical Chinese from Turfan and Dunhuang.